audioscience/avdecc-lib/README.md

 The library supports notification events (callbacks) that are triggered on the success (or failure) of a command.
 It is up to the application to process the notifications in a useful manner.
 Asynchronous descriptor updates from an end station are also supported.
 A descriptor notification does not have data about the updated descriptor values embedded in it.
-Instead the AVDECC application should query the desriptor class to obtain the updated values.
+Instead the AVDECC application should query the descriptor class to obtain the updated values.

 Users developing 1722.1 end stations and controllers are encouraged to add new descriptors to this library as required.
 The library provides an easy entry point for adding and a testing a completely new 1722.1 descriptor without having